harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation.md

 Data harmonisation involves bringing together data from different sources and transforming it into a unified, coherent format.
 This process involves standardising disparate data formats, scales, and conventions to make the data compatible and comparable.
 The goal is to create a dataset where differences in format or scale do not obscure the underlying information.

-Essentially, it's about making different sets of data compatible with each other.
+Data harmonisation makes different sets of data compatible with each other.
 This process is crucial in data management and analysis, particularly when dealing with large amounts of data from different sources.

 ### The Need for Data Harmonisation